fdberlking/t1-lock4/README.md

 - e3b9fe5c4eacdb3a22e59cd6b0b39e4fd8273e0d
 - 19ac339018a9b8f98dcb1d7559a184567c61069b

 3) Take the differences in the files and convert all of them into ASCII to reveal the final commit you need to look for.
-To receive it, use the ASCII code and paste it into the chatbot which gives you the answer.
+To receive it, use the ASCII code and paste it into the chatbot which gives you the answer: https://assistant-chat-us-south.watsonplatform.net/web/public/e8478f24-171b-4038-a441-bf1cf5873b4c
 4) The github issue contains a list of instructions to follow github commands to pull certain branches/commits together.
 5) Upon merging and pushing these commits the answer is revealed